Search:

 Brendon Leitch

-A veteran of the Toyota Racing Series and with a fast-developing CV in the world of GT racing – including an impressive class win in 2021 – at only 26 years of age, Invercargill-born Brendon Leitch is a familiar figure in the Kiwi motor racing scene.
+A veteran of the Toyota Racing Series and with a fast-developing CV in the world of GT racing – including an impressive international championship win in 2023 – Invercargill-born Brendon Leitch is a familiar figure in the Kiwi motor racing scene.

 ABOUT